INEC clears 16 political parties for Ekiti governorship poll – The Sun Nigeria

 From Romanus Ugwu, Abuja

-The Independent National Electoral Commission (INEC) on Monday cleared 16 political parties to contest the Ekiti State governorship election.
+The Independent National Electoral Commission (INEC) has cleared 16 political parties to contest the Ekiti State governorship election.

-Tagged; ‘final list of candidates for the 2022 Ekiti State governorship election’, the Commission in a statement signed by National Commissioner and Chairman Information and Voter Education Committee, Barr Festus Okoye, said the released list is in compliance with the Electoral Act 2022.
+Tagged ‘Final list of candidates for the 2022 Ekiti State governorship election’, the Commission in a statement by National Commissioner and Chairman Information and Voter Education Committee, Barr Festus Okoye, said the list was in compliance with the Electoral Act 2022.

-It however, reminded the political parties that under Section 32(2) of the Electoral Act 2022, any party that observes that the name of its candidate is missing from the list “shall notify the Commission in writing, signed by its National Chairman and Secretary, supported with an affidavit not later than 90 days to the election”.
+It reminded the political parties that under Section 32(2) of the Electoral Act 2022, any party that observes that name of its candidate is missing from the list “shall notify the Commission in writing, signed by its National Chairman and Secretary, supported with an affidavit not later than 90 days to the election.”

-The breakdown of the participants, according INEC showed that 16 political parties that will fight it out at the poll comprise 14 male candidates, and two female candiates.
+Breakdown of the participants, according INEC, showed that 16 political parties that will fight it out at the poll comprise 14 male candidates, and two female candidates.

-It further warned the political parties that the failure to observe Section 32(3) of the Electoral Act 2022, in notifyibg the Commission “shall not be ground to invalidate the election.”
+It warned the political parties that failure to observe Section 32(3) of the Electoral Act 2022, in notifying the Commission “shall not be ground to invalidate the election.”

 “On Wednesday, February 16, 2022, INEC published the personal particulars and list of candidates (Form EC9) for the Ekiti State governorship election in our State and Local Government offices as required by law.